Los Angeles Might Start Rationing COVID-19 Healthcare: ‘Those Less Likely To Survive Won’t Get The Same Care’

 “Some compromise of standard of care is unavoidable… resources are clearly not available to provide care in a regular manner,” it read.

 The call for a shift in care comes after health experts expressed fears that the crisis will only get worse, as cases continue to rise despite strict lockdown orders.
-Moreover, social gatherings over the holidays will likely drive virus’s spread, and a state model has predicted that the number of Californians who will seek hospital care due to the coronavirus could be as high as 75,000 by mid-January.
+Moreover, social gatherings over the holidays will likely drive the virus’s spread, and a state model has predicted that the number of Californians who will seek hospital care due to the coronavirus could be as high as 75,000 by mid-January.

 Ahead of the holidays, Director of Public Health Barbara Ferrer begged residents to remain vigilant, especially when meeting up with friends or people outside of the household.